 - Use short-term cash or financing to buy.

-- After repairs and renovations refinance to a long-term mortgage.
+- After repairs and renovations, refinance to a long-term mortgage.

-How to Do a BRRRR Real Estate Investing Strategy
+How to Do a BRRRR Strategy

-As mentioned above, the BRRR strategy can work well for investors just starting out.
+As mentioned above, the BRRRR strategy can work well for investors just starting out.
 But as with any real estate investment, it’s essential to perform extensive due diligence before buying to ensure you are getting an income-producing property.

 B – Buy